sharetribe/flex-docs/src/docs/background/05-features/index.md

 - **Refunds.** If something goes wrong with the booking or the customer wants to cancel, you can easily refund them.
 - **Charge your commission.** You can charge a commission from the customer, the provider, or both parties.
+You can also set multiple different commission rates for different users or listing categories.
 - **Automated payouts.** Your commission is automatically deposited to your bank account, while the rest is deposited to the bank account of the provider at the time of your choosing.